David Truman – Private Client Partner

 You will need to register for Class 2 National Insurance (NI) contributions and VAT (if Chambers have not already done this for you) by the start of your second six.
 You’ll need to register with HMRC as self-employed for self-assessment by the end of the October following your first year of trading.

 Your tax returns will be due by 31 January following the end of the tax year.
 Late filing penalties and late payment penalties can become due, so knowing the important dates and keeping track of them is very important.

 HMRC’s Self-Employed Start-up Essentials

-Check your self-employment status.
+How to check your self-employment status.

-Register for VAT.
+How to register for VAT.

 Consider your cashflow

 Whatever your employment status, cashflow remains one of the single biggest items to be aware of.
 Planning ahead for expected and regular expenditure means you can respond to unexpected or emergency situations that may require you divert cash.